 The Feast of Sukkot, better known as the Feast of Tabernacles.
 What is it?
 Where did it come from?
 And how does it apply to us today as believers in Jesus/Yeshua?
 This eight-day holiday is many people’s favorite.
 It’s a time of celebration, remembrance, feasting, and extended fellowship.
 Where traditional, modern-day Christians get excited about celebrating a single holiday or two during the year, early believers were accustomed to celebrating seven holidays consisting of almost twenty days of unparalleled joy, feasting, remembrance, and reflection toward the King of kings and Lord of lords.
-In this quick article, I would like to break a few things down for you about this most celebrated feast day, things I hope will not only bring the holiday to life for you, but will also give you a tangible sense of its prophetic power and how it points to the Second Coming of the Messiah.
+In this quick article, I would like to break a few things down for you about this most celebrated feast day, things I hope will not only bring the holiday to life for you but will also give you a tangible sense of its prophetic power and how it points to the Second Coming of the Messiah.

 First things first, though.
 For those of you not familiar with the Feast Days of the LORD, let me give you just a bit of background.
 The seven holidays are broken down into two categories.
 The first four are categorized into the spring feast days and the last three are the fall feast days.
 Each is about Jesus/Yeshua and they forecast both His First and Second Coming.
 While it has been largely taught that the Messiah could come at any minute, it’s simply not true.
 And the idea comes from a simple lack of understanding of the prophetic calendar that is built into the scriptures through these feast days.
 Yeshua fulfilled the Spring Feast Days in His First Coming by dying on Passover, being placed into the grave during Unleavened Bread when every Jew was removing leaven (sin) from his house, and rising on Yom Bikkurim (First Fruits) just as the high priest was waving the First Fruits of the barley harvest asking for a great harvest in the fall.
 And then the Holy Spirit came down on the disciples on Shavuot (Pentecost) fifty days later.

 This leaves His Second Coming to be fulfilled in the remaining three feasts which start with Rosh Hashanah (Yom Teruah).
-This is the Hebrew New Year for the civil calendar and is the time where kings of Israel are crowned.
+This is the Hebrew New Year for the civil calendar and is the time when kings of Israel are crowned.
 It’s the time of the blowing of the trumpets and is the time He is prophesied to come back for His Bride.
 We won’t know the day or the hour but we will know the season.
 Many have said that there is no way we can know when He’s coming back because 1 Thessalonians 5:2 says that He “will come like a thief in the night.”
 And this is definitely true if you’re walking in darkness.
 But if you’re familiar with the Truth (defined as Light in the scriptures), you won’t be surprised at all.
 As a matter of fact, you’ll see it coming.
 1 Thessalonians 5:4-5 says: “But you are not in darkness, brothers, for that day to surprise you like a thief.
 For you are all children of light, children of the day.
 We are not of the night or of the darkness.”

 Once He comes riding on the clouds and the dead in Christ are raised at the sound of the Yom Teruah trumpets, the wrath of God is poured out on the earth over the next ten days (The Ten Days of Awe) with His Bride at His side.
 That brings us to the most solemn day of the year: Yom Kippur, the Day of Atonement…Judgment Day.
 This is the day that the High Priest went into the Holy of Holies to atone for the sins of Israel.
 It has been practiced for thousands of years as a prophetic foreshadowing of the final Yom Kippur where Messiah Yeshua will bring final atonement and redemption to His people, forever crushing sin and man’s rebellion against His heavenly kingdom.
-Five days later, once the enemies of God are defeated, the most exciting holiday of the year comes: Sukkot, the one that’s connected to the ancient Hebrew wedding where the husband takes his bride into his chambers for seven days.
+Five days later, once the enemies of God are defeated, the most exciting holiday of the year comes Sukkot, the one that’s connected to the ancient Hebrew wedding where the husband takes his bride into his chambers for seven days.
 When they came out, a great feast was held in celebration of the new couple.
 This entire feast is connected to the Marriage Supper of the Lamb, where Yeshua takes His Bride into His chambers and the Marriage Feast begins.

 The origin of this biblical holiday is in the book of Leviticus, chapter 23:33-44.
 God tells Moses that this holiday starts on the fifteenth day of the seventh month (Tishrei) and lasts for seven days (until the twenty-first of the month).
 The first day and the eighth day are to be a Sabbath before the Lord, a holy convocation and gathering of His people together for corporate prayer and worship.
 They are to dwell in booths called sukkahs for seven days to remember that their ancestors dwelled in temporary shelters when they were freed from Egypt.
 On the first day, they were to take “…the fruit of splendid trees, branches of palm trees and boughs of leafy trees and willows of the brook” (Leviticus 23:40-41) and they were to rejoice before the Lord.
 Today, this branch/fruit combination is called the lulav and etrog.
 God’s people would take the lulav in one hand and the etrog fruit in the other and would dance with and wave them in all four directions of the compass.
 Prophetically, this was a connection to the Father redeeming His people from all four corners of the earth and bringing them back to the Land the way He promised He would.